opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 ---
 layout: default
-title: Create or Update Index Template
+title: Create or update index template
 parent: Index APIs
 nav_order: 26
 ---

 # Create or update index template

-The Create/update index template API lets you initialize indexes with predefined mappings and settings, as well as update existing index template.
+You can use the Create or update index template API to create indexes with predefined mappings and settings, as well as update existing index templates.

 ## Path and HTTP methods